-If you’ve been diagnosed with the flu, be prepared to allow yourself a reasonable recovery period.
-The CDC recommends that you don’t go back to work until you’ve been fever-free for 24 hours without medication.
+If you’ve been diagnosed with the flu, allow yourself a reasonable recovery period.
+The Centers for Disease Control and Prevention (CDC) recommend that you don’t go back to work until you’ve been fever-free for 24 hours without medication.
 Even if you don’t have a fever, you should still consider staying home until other symptoms improve.
-The recovery rate varies on the severity of the flu.
-Even after feeling better, you might experience a lingering cough for a few weeks.
+It’s safe to return to work or school when you can resume normal activity without getting tired.
+The recovery rate varies.
+Even after feeling better, you might experience a lingering cough and fatigue for a few weeks.
 Always see a doctor if the flu comes back or gets worse after an initial recovery.

 During flu season, protecting yourself from viruses is a top priority.
 The flu virus can spread through saliva droplets that are projected when an infected person coughs or sneezes.
 These droplets can reach people and surfaces up to 6 feet away.
 You can be exposed by breathing air containing these droplets or by touching objects that these droplets have landed on.

 The good news is that the flu virus is preventable.
 Getting a flu shot every year is one of the best ways to protect yourself.
 The flu shot is recommended for everyone ages 6 months and older, including pregnant women.
 According the CDC, the nasal spray flu vaccine should not be used during 2016–2017.
 Other preventive measures include:

 - stay home if you’re sick, especially if you have a fever.

 - cover your cough to protect others.